Tewkesbury, Tasmania

 Tewkesbury is a locality and small rural community in the local government area of Burnie in the North West region of Tasmania.
 It is located about 26 km south-west of the town of Burnie.

 The 2016 census determined a population of 76 for the state suburb of Tewkesbury.

 History

 The locality was gazetted in 1966.

 Geography

 The Guide River forms part of the eastern boundary, and the Cam River forms the north-western boundary.
 The Melba rail line follows the south-eastern boundary.

+Climate

+Tewkesbury possesses an altitude-influenced oceanic climate (Köppen: Cfb) with mild summers and chilly, very wet winters.
+The town is quite cloudy, experiencing an average of 5.6 sunshine hours daily per annum.
+Extreme temperatures have ranged from 32.8 C on 2 March 1988 to -5.0 C on 12 July 1970.